nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Thursday and Friday 10 and 11-Nov-2022

+Thursday:

+- At least 4 hours working through volunteer communications and logistical planning.
+- Re-opened java-code-challenges and continued work implementing tests, squashing bugs, and refining functionality of the MyGraph class, nodes, and edges.
+- Revisited my C# project Initial Bearing Example.
+It is a DotNET 5 Project, which wasn't installed on my laptop so I edited the Project File so it is now DotNET 6.
+- Project Initial Bearing has some issues in the calculations but operationally the console messages are informative and the app is stable.
+Solving problems of distance and direction on the surface of a spherical shape are quite complex.
+I added this to my list of personal projects backlog.

+Friday:

+- [X] Spend some time working through interview preparation tasks.
+- [ ] Continue work refining Screen Party functionality, debugging.
+- [ ] Revisit Graph challenge, try to wrap it up before EOD.
+- [ ] It is 'Azure Friday': Review an episode.
+- [ ] End of week retro: Brain-dump what went well this week, and what needs improvement or could I have done differently?

+Meeting with Ryan about project Lingo Bingo has been rescheduled for Saturday 12-Nov.

 ## Wednesday 9-Nov-2022

 More DotNET Conference 2022 video viewings and [note taking](./dotnetconf-2022.html).